The Tewkesbury Historical Society

 Please consider joining the Society or renewing your membership

-THS Life President, John Dixon, will be giving a talk on Tewkesbury in the Context of the Codrington Family which will explore Tewkesbury's involvement in the Slave Trade and the town's part in its abolition.
+In this public meeting, THS President, John Dixon, presented a long-contemplated talk entitled Tewkesbury in the Context of the Codrington Family in partnership with the Group and THS.

-A synopsis of the talk can be read here.
+A video of John's talk can be viewed here

 March 2025 Meeting